combialgo/combialgo.github.io/en/index.md

 [Korean](/)

 - Date: 22-26 July 2024.
 - Place: Bldg.
-N1, KAIST, Daejeon, Korea.
+E11 (Creative Learning Bldg), Lecture Room 412, KAIST, Daejeon, Korea.

 The 2024 Summer School on Combinatorics and Algorithms is a venue for students and early-career researchers to learn selected topics in theoretical computer science and discrete mathematics.
 It will be a great opportunity for young and aspiring researchers to study topics which are important but not covered during the lectures in the university classes.